hiepxuanho/MSU-Project1/README.md

 ## Repository Files
 - fifa21-final: jupyter notebook containing all the code.
 - data folder: holds the fifa21 database file obtained from kaggle.com
 - Conclusion document: Word file with the project analysis and conclusion written by the team members.
+- FIFA 2021 Database Analysis.pdf: presentation slides

 ## Resources
 For help debugging our code or for technical issues, we used tools like Google searches, ChatGPT, our instructor, our TA, and class notes.